-OFF-Turning the fuel valve OFF after stopping the engine prevents the flow of fuel from the fuel tank to the carburetor.
+OFF-Turning the fuel valve OFF prevents the flow of fuel from the fuel tank to the carburetor.

 RES-Turning the fuel valve to RES allows fuel to flow from the reserve fuel supply to the carburetor.

 Starting Procedure

 Always follow the proper starting procedure described as follow.